GluuFederation/flex/docs/admin/admin-ui/schema-menu.md

 ![image](../../assets/admin-ui/person.png)

-The following fields are supported in the Person (attribute) creation form are:
+The following fields are supported in the Person (attribute) creation form:

 - **Name:** This field defines the name of the Person attribute.
 The name must be unique in the Janssen Server persistence tree.
 - **Display Name:** The display name can be anything that is human-readable.